 3. Strawberry & Blueberry Fruit Necklace

 A further extension is a fruit necklace.
 For this I tied a blunt wool needle to some twine, and tied a blueberry to the other end as an anchor.
 What makes this task more challenging, is needing to maintain a somewhat gentle grip on the fruit as you thread.
 JJ squished quite a few blueberries as she couldn’t concentrate on both things at once.
-I ended up making most of the necklace, whilst JJ watched (and ate up my supplies!)
+I ended up making most of the necklace, whilst JJ watched (and ate up the supplies!)

 As you can see, these were lots of fun to wear!
 And bonus that I got to tick this off my To-Do list.
 Although her top needed a good soak afterwards.